abhishek-01k/iotaflow/README.md

-# IoTaFlow - Token Distribution Platform for IOTA
+# IoTaFlow - Token Distribution Platform for IOTA Blockchain

 IoTaFlow is a decentralized platform built on the IOTA blockchain that provides sophisticated token distribution and management solutions.
 It enables secure, programmable payment flows with zero fees, instant settlements, and complete transparency.

 ## Deployed Contract